enzymefinance/protocol/CONTRIBUTING.md

 This means that rules from the official guide are inherited, and may be overriden if necessary.

+Should there no explicitly mentioned rule please follow the _[GOLDEN RULE](https://github.com/ethereum/cpp-ethereum/blob/b6218fc1da39994043f1c43185bb24e364382d84/CodingStandards.txt#L3): Follow the style of the existing code when you make changes._

 #### General tips

 - if you use a piece of code more than once, consider making it into a function